54chi/alexa-skills/hopperDeals/README.md

 This Alexa Skill code is a compilation of the following projectS:
 - Miguel Mota's Hacker News skill, for the screen scrapping
-- Toy Hammered's dailyCutiemals, for the email functionality
+- Toy Hammered's dailyCutiemals, for the email functionality (which I may use eventually, at least to store the point of origin)

-List of airports/city from https://gist.github.com/tdreyno/4278655
+The list of airports/city from http://codepen.io/mochiron/pen/ONGjwz and modified with continents list.

 Everything else is based from the NPM packages documentation.